CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/sun-frrw-2023/index.md

 - article-journal
 publication: "in *Journal of King Saud University Computer and Information Sciences* [SCI, JCR Q1]"
 doi: 10.1016/j.jksuci.2023.101698
-abstract: This paper introduces a feature extraction-based approach to ensure both robustness and reversibility of image.
+abstract: <div class="justify-align">This paper introduces a feature extraction-based approach to ensure both robustness and reversibility of image.
 Low-order Zernike moments are utilized to embed a robust binary image as a watermark, which is used for information authentication.
   A reversible watermark is embedded outside the robust watermark regions and is employed